Qiskit/qiskit/README.md

 ### Source Installation

-And alternative method is clone the QISKit SDK repository and navigate to its folder on your local machine:
+An alternative method is to clone the QISKit SDK repository in your local machine, and change into the cloned directory:

 #### Download the code

-Select the "Clone or download" button at the top of this webpage (or from URL shown in the git clone command), unzip the file if needed, and navigate to **qiskit-sdk-py folder** in a terminal window.
+Select the "Clone or download" button at the top of this webpage (or from the URL shown in the git clone command), unzip the file if needed, and change into **qiskit-sdk-py folder** in a terminal window.

 #### Clone the repository